vandanpatelsvmr/FIRST_REPOSITORY/readme.md

 # 🌌 About Project

-Vandan First Project is a modern full stack web application built using powerful technologies with focus on performance, scalability, responsiveness, and beautiful UI/UX.
+VANDAN'S FIRST PROJECT is a modern full stack web application built using powerful technologies with focus on performance, scalability, responsiveness, and beautiful UI/UX.

 ---